 The nanites could fix DNA, kill viruses, and even mend broken bones.
 There seemed no reason for a person to lack pigment in their skin.
 Why someone would allow themselves to look so different didn’t fit into the colonel’s rigid view on life.

-“We think he still has the first generation Treatment,” Freedman said, referring to the original version of what everyone now had.
+“We think she still has the first generation Treatment,” Freedman said, referring to the original version of what everyone now had.
 That version was known to be a bit glitchy, but it didn’t quite explain the patient on the other side of the mirror.

 “Probably not,” Freedman said casually.
-“But if we don’t take the risk, we won’t learn anything from him.
+“But if we don’t take the risk, we won’t learn anything from her.
 We made it as safe as we could.
 This window is four inches thick.
 There is nothing in that room except the cot, the restraints, and filtered air.”

 “Filtered air?” the colonel asked.

-“Have you seen him in action?”
+“Have you seen her in action?”

 “Not directly,” Freedman answered.
 “But, if you’ll allow me…”

 The colonel received a data transfer request from “Anonymous A1Q.”
 Of course “Freedman” wouldn’t reveal his name when sending data, thought the life-long military man.
 In the military things were done differently.
 Everyone broadcast who they were and what their rank was with their artificial intelligence chips.
 That way everything was efficient and everyone was accountable.

 Van Heusen accepted the data request, but had his AI test it rigorously for viruses.
 The last thing he needed was an intelligence leak to a spy.

 All clear, his AI told him.
 It’s a virtual reality simulation.